globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

     ..
 Note::

-        Both UserApps and ClientApps require a client to operate.
-In a UserApp those interactions are done on behalf of a user but the client is still the actor requesting them.
+        Both UserApps and ClientApps require a client.

+        In a UserApp, the client sends requests representing a user identity; whereas in a ClientApp, the requests represent the client identity itself.

 Once instantiated, a GlobusApp can be passed to any service client using the init